van-bug/van-bug.github.io/src/index.md

 [Upcoming meetings](./schedule) will be held at St. Paul's Hospital from 6:00pm to 9:00pm and are free and open to all.
 ZOOM information for remote attendees will be made available the day of the event.

-As a service to the community, other bioinformatics events are posted to the Calendar Visit our sister groups for bioinformatics events in Montreal (MonBUG) and now Toronto (TorBUG)!
+As a service to the community, other bioinformatics events are posted to the [Calendar](https://calendar.google.com/calendar/u/1?cid=dmFuYmlvaW5mb0BnbWFpbC5jb20).
+Visit our sister groups for bioinformatics events in Montreal ([MonBUG](https://www.monbug.ca/)) and now Toronto ([TorBUG](https://torbug.org/))!